 University Educational Experiences

 The Department of Biological Sciences uses the MBS to teach classes during the summer semester.
 These courses incorporate lecture, data collection in the surrounding environments, and laboratory analysis onsite at the MBS.
 Several courses, including those from the Dept. of Geography, use the MFBS as a staging site for numerous class field projects along the surrounding floodplain rivers.
-Several instructors have established long-term study sites that are revisted each year or each semester.
+Several instructors have established long-term study sites that are revisited each year or each semester.
 The long-term study sites will continue to produce data of relevance to other studies and these data will be made available to other researchers and classes upon request.

 Local Schools and Community Educational Experiences